arun-kr-reddy/notes/algorithms.md

 # introduction
 - **data structures:** organize & store data for efficient access & manipulation
   **algorithm:** efficient procedure for solving a (large-scale) problem
+- **abstract data type:** interface specification (required/supported operations)
+  there are many possible data structures for one ADT
+  example: priority queue (`insert`, `delete`, `find_min`) can be implemented using heap or AVL tree or sub-optimally sorted array
-  **model of computation:** specifies what operations an algorithm is allowed & its cost (time, space, etc)
+- **model of computation:** specifies what operations an algorithm is allowed & its cost (time, space, etc)
   total cost of an algorithm is sum of operation costs
 - **asymptotic complexity:** estimate algorithm's worst-case computational complexity as input scales
   ![](./media/algorithms/time_complexity.png)